gphat/treasurer/README.md

 # Treasurer

-Treasurer is a service for managing project artifacts.
+Treasurer is a REST service for managing project artifacts.
 Artifacts are files that are the result of your development processes.
 JARs, tarballs, images or whatever else!

 **Treasurer doesn't store artifacts, just URLs to them!** Treasurer's intent is to provide a directory service for finding artifacts using your criteria.